...

 Hakkōda Onsen (八甲田温泉)

-Hakkōda Onsen is an old ryokan that opened in 1964 after the hot spring source was discovered.
-Located just a few-minute walk away from Tashirotai Marsh, it is the perfect accommodation you can stay in if you are planning to explore the marsh.
+Hakkoda Onsen is an old ryokan that opened in 1964 after the hot spring source was discovered.
+Located just a few minutes’ walk away from Tashirotai Marsh, it is the perfect accommodation for you to stay in if you plan to explore the marsh.

-The ryokan is proud of its 4 different onsen pools, each with a hot spring of different qualities for you to enjoy.
-And the good news for the ladies is the indoor onsen pool is bigger than the one for gentlemen (probably because they receive a lot more female guests)!
+The ryokan takes pride in its four different onsen pools, each with a hot spring of varying characteristics for your enjoyment.
+And the good news for the ladies is that the indoor onsen pool is bigger than the one for gentlemen (probably because they receive a lot more female guests)!

 Important: